How auto regulators played mind games with Elon Musk

 Officials at the agency were dumbstruck, according to some of those who spoke with The Post.
 The agency issues up to 5-star ratings, but it does not take its designations beyond the star score.

-At one point, two former officials recalled, NHTSA officials threatened to contact the FTC, which regulates marketing.“If Tesla wasn’t willing to pull the plug, FTC was probably going to take action,” one of the former officials said.
+At one point, two former officials recalled, NHTSA officials threatened to contact the FTC, which regulates marketing.
+“If Tesla wasn’t willing to pull the plug, FTC was probably going to take action,” one of the former officials said.

 Tesla backed down.